google-research/rlds/README.md

 ## How to add your dataset to TFDS

+Adding a dataset to TFDS involves two steps:

+*   Implement a python class that provides a dataset builder with the specs of the data (e.g., what is the shape of the observations, actions, etc.) and how to read your dataset files.

+*   Run a `download_and_prepare` pipeline that converts the data to the TFDS intermediate format.

 You can add your dataset directly to TFDS following the instructions at https://www.tensorflow.org/datasets.